Silent Workstation Builds: Including 4 Quiet PC Build recommendations

 If you don’t have thermal paste.
 Get It.
 It is usually included with your CPU/CPU cooler and is almost necessary for a cool computer.
 What it does, is it is a master of filling microscopic air gaps between the CPU and its cooler.
 Decreasing temperatures by increasing the area available for heat transfer whilst being a very thermally conductive material itself.

 Even the quietest components can get loud if airflow isn’t planned properly.
 Good airflow keeps components cool, allowing fans to spin slower, reducing overall noise.
-The image above illustrates a balanced airflow setup: cool air (blue arrows) entering from the front and bottom, and warm air (red arrows) exhausting from the top and rear.
+The image below illustrates a balanced airflow setup: cool air (blue arrows) entering from the front and bottom, and warm air (red arrows) exhausting from the top and rear.

 A cooler isn’t just about cooling the CPU—it also impacts case airflow.